The Best Italian Pasta Experience: Ten Must-Try Dishes

 Ingredients: 300 g beef (thin beef skirt is preferable), 150g pancetta, 50g celery, 50g carrot, 50g onion (notice no garlic), five spoons of tomato sauce or 20 g triple tomato puree, a Half cup of dry white or red wine, 1 cup (250 mL) whole milk, salt, and pepper to taste (notice no herbs).
 However, even the Bolognesi will add sausage, rabbit, chicken, or porcini mushrooms to add another dimension.
 The key to a good Ragù is to simmer it for quite a long time; seven or eight hours of cooking are typical to bring all the flavors together.

 Ragù alla Bolognese is also the basis for Lasagna, another well-known and well-loved dish worldwide.
-In Bologna, it is usually made with green lasagne sheets, a pasta that incorporates cooked spinach.
-There are many theories about the dish’s origins, although the most likely seems to be that a similar dish existed in ancient Greece and was later transferred to the Romans.
+In Bologna, cooks usually make it with green lasagne sheets, a pasta that incorporates cooked spinach.
+Many theories exist about the dish’s origins, although the most likely seems to be that a similar dish existed in ancient Greece and was later transferred to the Romans.
 The ancient Greek word “Lasagnum” refers to a dish or bowl, hence the name we know today.
 The beautiful thing about Lasagna is its versatility.
 As mentioned above, it is delicious with a Ragù but equally tasty with roasted vegetables, wild mushrooms, or cheese sauce for the veggies.
 Recently, I had the fortune to taste an artichoke version cooked by my Neopolitan friend’s mother, which I have to say has been my favorite so far.
 I dream of that Lasagna!
 If you have the opportunity, I highly recommend it.

 Tagliatelle al Ragù Alla Bolognese